Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 As an example, shipping an item today requires it to be boxed, labeled, in some cases palletized, placed in a container or trailer, and then transported.

-Each step in this process adds additional weight, also known as tare, to the original item as well as increasing its volume.
+Each step in this process adds additional weight, also known as “tare,” and volume to the original item, which increases its shipping cost.

-Additionally, as displayed in the image above, the transportation mode itself adds tare.
+Additionally, as displayed by the values in the image above, the transportation mode itself adds tare.

 It’s important to realize that both weight and volume determine fuel consumption in the shipping process.